programmfabrik/fylr-gitbook/for-system-administrators/migration/best-practice.md

 With this specific value, the upload of the base configuration is skipped.

-### No purge and skip upload of base configuration
+### No purge and skip upload of datamodel and base configuration

 If neither `--purge` or `--continue` are set, the target instance is not purged.
 The restore starts with the first payload from the manifest.
 Still, the datamodel is uploaded and committed, and the base configuration is uploaded.

-If the target has been purged manually before, and the base configuration has been changed on the instance, use `--base-config=-` to not upload any base configuration.
+If the target instance has been purged and set up manually before, you don't want to override it with the datamodel and base config from the backup.

+Use `--datamodel=-` to not upload the datamodel, and use `--base-config=-` to not upload the base configuration.

 <!-- ## Full migration -->